University of Guelph: Student residences

 South Residence, the largest residence on campus, is home to 1800 students and over 50 Residence Life staff members.
-It is split into three self-contained halls with independent fire alarm grids.
+It is split into three self-contained halls (Mountain Hall, Maritime Hall, and Prairie Hall) with independent fire alarm grids.
 It was built in 1968 by Australian architect John Andrews, a Brutalist architect who has designed several Canadian university residences, as well as Toronto's iconic CN Tower.
+The residence includes single, double, and triple rooms, and each student is required to purchase a meal plan.
+It is a co-ed residence with small alcoves and shared bathrooms.